mmonroe3195/mmonroe3195.github.io/documentation/set-up.md

 To set up a personal gateway it is helpful to refer to [Microsoft Power BI Documentation](https://learn.microsoft.com/en-us/power-bi/connect-data/service-gateway-personal-mode).

+More documentation will be added in the future.
 After the gateway is installed, configure daily refresh so that information from Power BI Desktop can automatically be refreshed online.

 ## The User Interface